What is Bovine Virus Diarrhoea (BVD)?

 50 Cow Suckler Herd that is BVD Naïve until a PI (Persistently Infected) breeding heifer is purchased.

 If no action is taken then losses over the next ten years are calculated to average £6600 per year.
-If a testing regime is put in place alongside a vaccination these losses can be reduce to an average of £400 per year.
+If a testing regime is put in place alongside a vaccination these losses can be reduced to an average of £400 per year.